-Gender Equity, Body Positivity and kids.
+Gender Equity, Body Positivity and kids swimwear.

 Gender equity, body positivity and kids

-Girls are told to be quiet, demure and look pretty, while boys are expected to be boisterous and loud.
+We also influence how girls and boys behaviours are different girls are told to be quiet, demure and look pretty, while boys are expected to be boisterous and loud.

 According to a survey by the Children’s Society, 44% of girls think that being good-looking is the most important attribute they can have.